Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 Deployment Name: cmgprefix.region.cloudapp.azure.com

-For this deployment, we will use below CMG service and Deployment name.
+For this deployment, we will use the CMG service and the deployment name.

 Service Name: techuisitivecmg.techuisitive.com